apache/arrow/docs/source/format/DissociatedIPC.rst

 * Constructing the IPC record batch message requires allocating a contiguous chunk of bytes and copying all of the data buffers into it, packed together back-to-back.
 It's exceedingly difficult to zero-copy **create** IPC messages.
-* If the Arrow data is located in a shared-memory location, there is no standard way to share the handle to the shared-memory across processes or transports that allow for remote memory accessing.
+* If the Arrow data is located in a shared memory location, there is no standard way to share the handle to the shared-memory across processes or transports that allow for remote memory accessing, such as UCX.
 * Arrow data located on a non-CPU device (such as a GPU) cannot be sent using Arrow IPC without having to copy the data back to the host device or copying the flatbuffer metadata bytes into device memory.